A Survey of Knowledge Tracing: Models, Variants, and Applications: Future Research Directions

 \section{Future Research Directions}

-This survey has reviewed the abundant current developments in the field of knowledge tracing, including their variants and typical applications, as completely as possible.
-Nonetheless, as knowledge tracing is a young but promising research area, a large number of research problems remain that need to be urgently solved.
+This survey has comprehensively reviewed the abundant current developments in the field of knowledge tracing, including fundamental KT models, their variations and typical applications.
+Despite this, as knowledge tracing is a relatively new but promising research area, there are still a substantial number of problems that require urgent resolution.
 In this section, we discuss several potential future research directions.